patrick-kidger/mkposters/README.md

 Run from the directory containing `foo`:
 ```
-bash> python -m mkposters foo
+python -m mkposters foo
 ```

-(The first time you do this MkPosters will attempt to automatically detect system architecture and install the appropriate required build of `dart-sass`.
-This was tested working on both an Apple M1 and Ubuntu x86_64 machine.)
-This will also automatically watch the `foo` directory for any updates.
+The first time you do this, MkPosters will attempt to detect your system architecture and install the appropriate version of `dart-sass`.
+This was tested working on both an Apple M1 and an Ubuntu x86_64 machine.

+This will also automatically watch the `foo` directory for any updates, and rebuild if necessary.

 4. View poster